-Fund of funds investments, derivatives and cash:
+Fund of fund investments, derivatives and

-Derivatives and fund of funds investments used in the portfolio are treated on a lookthrough basis, whereby the economic exposures to the underlying basket of securities is treated as an actual investment in the individual securities that make up this basket.
-Broad market derivatives or fund of funds investments may lead to minimal exposures to securities that are excluded from direct investments.
-Derivatives have an effect on all metric calculations.
-Given that many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.
+Derivatives have an effect on all metric calculations and as many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.

 Portfolios for which we report the sustainability metrics may include cash.

-The information disclosed in this report, in particular the treatment of derivatives and cash, may or may not correspond with the investment characteristics of the fund and how the fund is managed.
-The sustainability metrics in this report may therefore differ from other UBS reports produced on the same
+The information disclosed in this report, in particular treatment of derivatives and cash, may or may not correspond with investment characteristics of the fund and how the fund is managed.
+Therefore, sustainability metrics in this report may differ from other UBS reports produced on the same date.